lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

   PH      The Message Digest Algorithm for pre-hashing.
 See
           section on pre-hashing the message below.

-  HashOID The DER Encoding of the Object Identifier of the
-          PreHash algorithm (PH) which is passed into the function.
-          Note that this construction is designed to mirror that of HashML-DSA in [FIPS.204], however this specification
-          allows only one choice of PH and HashOID for each Composite ML-DSA algorithm and so this MAY be hard-coded.

 Output:

   Validity (bool)   "Valid signature" (true) if the composite